tytydraco/yessleep/out/My_brother_was_murdered_when_I_was_nine_years_old_So_HOW_is_he_sitting_on_my_bed.md

 But again, I was eight.
 This is to be expected of an eight year old.
 But the thing is, we always made up.

-He was my brother, if course we did.
+He was my brother, of course we did.

 Mom was basically MIA for the majority of my childhood.
 Jem was the reason why I wasn't lonely— why I continued to play with dolls, even when the kids at school teased me for being childish.